andrewgarvey/MMAISickKids/README.md

 Author: Andrew Garvey
 Partner: Sargon Morad

-### Desired outcomes of this project

-#### DI Review
--   Look for any trends in DI data that might be useful as it relates to staffing on a long term basis
--   Prepare visualizations for a 1 time presentation
+Date: Apr-Aug 2019

+DI = Diagnostic Imaging
+ED = Emergency Department

-#### ED Review
+#### Data Cleaning
--   Look for any trends in ED data that might be useful as it relates to staffing on a long term basis
--   Prepare visualizations for a 1 time presentation

-#### ED to DI Predictions
+-   Clean data from both ED and DI to be appropriate for ML tasks

+#### Predicting the assigning of DI tests based on ED Triage Data
--   Develop a model to predict DI demand using ED triage data and any outside available factors
+-   Develop a Logistic Regression and Random Forest model to predict DI demand using ED triage data and any outside available factors
+-   Done by Modality and by Demographic Segmentation

-#### Visualizations
+#### Order Time and Visualizations
--   Visualization to display information to DI
+-   Produce insightful visualizations related to DI Order Time over large timeframes
--   Visualization to display information to ED
--   Something that would be kept real time with a focus on usability